 This recipe is just one of the 100 veganized family favorites you’ll find in The Friendly Vegan Cookbook.
 Other recipes you can look forward to in the book include:

 …and 100 more.
-My co-author Toni Okamoto and I are the best of friends in real life and love having fun in the kitchen.
+Toni Okamoto and I are the best of friends in real life and love having fun in the kitchen.
 We’re exited to help you cook up some magic in your own home and help you feed your family, your friends, and any vegan naysayers you’d like to impress.
 You can order a copy of the book here!

 Vegan Fettuccine Alfredo recipe comes from The Friendly Vegan Cookbook by Michelle Cehn and Toni Okamoto, with permission from BenBella Books, 2020, all rights reserved.
-Photos by Zhoro Apostolov.

 Leave a Comment